qtc-de/remote-method-guesser/docs/rmg/method-guessing.md

 ```

 Notice that in case of the *TransportConstant* being *Ping* (``0x52``), no further data is read from the input stream.
-Therefore, an *RMI Ping* message just consists out of the *TransportConstant*, which is pretty handy for our purposes.
+Therefore, an *RMI Ping* message just consists out of the *TransportConstant* and represents a valid *RMI call* on it's own.
-The following diagram shows, how the used the *RMI Ping* message as a *polyglot* method argument:
+This makes the *RMI Ping* message an optimal candidate for a *polyglot* argument and the following diagram shows how it can
+be used during method guessing:

 ![RMI Ping Polyglot](https://tneitzel.eu/73201a92878c0aba7c3419b7403ab604/rmg-method-guessing-03.png)